davidenberg/Junction2023/README.md

 ## Driving Change: In the Blink for Safety

+Post-Junciton notes:
+This project was selected as the top project from 250 competing teams.
+In this repository you can find the code used for data processing and visualisations, however you are not able to test it in real time as the data format used is proprietary, and due to our agreement during the event we are not able to share the data.

 ## Description
 Distracted and fatigued driving poses widespread risks, impacting both individuals and society​.
 This problem significantly impacts societal safety and well-being on a large scale​.